Babywearing Voices: Mile High Babywearing

 Building a Stronger Future

-Over time, Rowan’s dedication inspired others to join her the South meet up, expanding the volunteer base and strengthening the group’s capacity.
-Today, Mile High Babywearing has a team of around 20 active volunteers supporting 4 meet up locations, all driven by a shared passion for babywearing, even as their own children grow beyond that stage.
-This enduring commitment ensures that the organization can continue to meet the needs of new parents and caregivers seeking support.
+Over time, Rowan’s dedication inspired others to join her at the South meetup, expanding the volunteer base and strengthening the group’s capacity.
+Today, Mile High Babywearing has a team of around 20 active volunteers supporting 4 meetup locations, all driven by a shared passion for babywearing, even as their own children grow beyond that stage.

 For anyone looking to start or revitalize their own babywearing group, Mile High Babywearing’s story is full of lessons and inspiration.